Creating Timesheets

 Manually creating a timesheet entry

 You can quickly create a timesheet to record a volunteer's contribution via the 'create timesheet' button located on the timesheet tab.
-We suggest doing this when there are only a few to enter as larger volumes could be time-consuming this way.
+We suggest doing this when only a few need to enter, as larger volumes could be time-consuming.

-Navigate to the program
+- Navigate to the program

-Select the Timesheets tab
+- Select the Timesheets tab

-On the right-hand side, select the Create timesheet button
+- On the right-hand side, select the Create timesheet button

-When the Timesheet modal appears, fill in the details
+- When the Timesheet modal appears, fill in the details

-Select the Save button to finalise
+- Select the Save button to finalise

 Importing timesheets into INVOLVE

 You may have historical timesheets to upload against a program or volunteer.
-The most efficient way to do this is to import a csv of the data.
-Find out how to import timesheets and also take a look at a sample csv to help structure the data.
+The most efficient way to do this is to import a CSV of the data.
+Find out how to import timesheets and also take a look at a sample CSV to help structure the data.

 Have volunteers submit their timesheets